evrythng/reactor-iota/README.md

 3. Ensure that the `CONFIRMATION_ACTION_TYPE` action type exists in the same project as the EVRYTHNG application hosting the Reactor script.

 ## Use

-The script will react to actions with a `sendToIOTA=true` custom field and will create a DLT transaction for the action using the specified IOTA network address or the Chrysalis mainnet IF's default nodes.
+The script will react to actions with a `sendToIOTA=true` custom field and will record a transaction for the action on the IOTA Distributed Ledger (DLT).
+The script will record transactions on the Chrysalis *mainnet* default nodes (hosted by the IOTA Foundation) unless a specific node is defined bt the `NODE_ADDRESS` setting.

 You can include any extra custom fields that you may require in addition to the one mentioned here.
-The target of the original action can be either a `Thng`, `product`, or `collection`.
+The target of the original action can be either a Thng, product, or collection.

 Once the script has run, the resulting `channelID`, `seed` and `publicKey` are added to the target Thng, product, or collection's custom fields under a dictionary named